 The County's remaining three municipalities (Esopus, Marbletown, and Rochester) initially provided a Statement of Authority to Participate, but later opted out of the process.
+These communities have not met any requirements for compliance with DMA 2000 and are therefore ineligible to apply for hazard mitigation project grants.

-Statement of Authority - Participating Ulster County Multi-Jurisdictional Hazard Mitigation Plan Update - 2013 Lead Agency: Ulster County Emergency Communications / Emergency Management 238 Golden Hill Lane Kingston, NY 12401-6440 Arthur R. Snyder, Director; Steven Peterson, Deputy Director This document is prepared as a statement of the authority advising Ulster County Emergency Communications / Emergency Management that the has opted to participate in the first update of the County Multi-Jurisdictional Hazard Mitigation Plan.
-Our municipality has committed to participating in the development of an updated county-wide, multi-jurisdictional hazard plan.
-We have authorized the following ("Representative" and "Alternate", respectively) as local members serving on the Multi-Jurisdictional Core Planning Group and to actively participate as requested throughout the We understand that our municipality will be required to name its own local hazard mitigation planning committee ("Jurisdictional Assessment Team") if it has not already done so.
-The Local Emergency Planning Committee may be able to serve in this capacity.
+Statement of Authority - Participating Ulster County Multi-Inrisdictional Hazard Mitigation Plan Update - 2013 Lead Agency: Ulster County Emergency Communications / Emergency Management Kingston, NY 12401-6440 Arthur R. Snyder, Director; Steven Peterson, Deputy Director This document is prepared as a statement of the authority advising Ulster County Emergency Communications / Emergency Management that the of County Multi-Jurisdictional Hazard Mitigation Plan.
+Our municipality has committed to participating in the development of an updated county-wide, multi-jurisdictional hazard mitigation plan.
+We have authorized the following two individuals: ("Representative" and "Alternate", respectively) as local members serving on the Multi- Jurisdictional Core Planning Group and to actively participate as requested throughout the planning process.
+We understand that our municipality will be required to name its own local hazard mitigation planning committee ("Jurisdictional Assessment Team") if it has not already done so.
+The Local Emergency Fiaming Committee may be able to serve in this capacity.
 At the end of the project, when FEMA deems the plan approvable, it is understood that our municipality will need to pass a resolution formally adopting the final plan if we are in agreement with said plan and wish to be deemed eligible by FEMA to apply for future funding for hazard mitigation projects.
-This resolution will be provided immediately to Ulster County Emergency Communications / Emergency Management for submittal to FEMA, who requires Name of Municipality Name & Title of Authorizing Individual Representative's Address Representative's Phone Fax and Email Alternate's Name & Title Alternate's Address Alternate's Phone, Fax and Email
+This resolution will be provided immediately to Ulster County Emergency Communications / Emergency Management for submittal to FEMA, who requires the resolution on file.
+Name of Municipality Name & Title of Authorizing Individual Authorizing Signature and Date Banasseniethes's Moura & Titla Representative 5 Address Representative's Phone, Fax and Email Alternate's Name & Title Alternate's Address Alternate's Phone, Fax and Email